nlandais/Jenkins/README.md

-# Jenkins Docker image running on Alpine
+# Jenkins with Vagrant or Docker
-The Jenkins Continuous Integration and Delivery server with some tweaks that work for me

 <img src="https://jenkins.io/sites/default/files/jenkins_logo.png"/>
+This repo contains various means to spin up a Jenkins server either on Docker or on a VM spun up with Vagrant + VirtualBox.
+Once the server is provisioned, use admin for username and password (don't to disbale the initial account and create your own username/passwd to secure the instance)
+As part of the initialization process, a seed job using the JOB-DSL plugin will be created to generate a sample pipeline.
+To protect against execution of malicious scripts, the seed job will fail unless the groovy script run by the job is first approved from the [In-script approval page] (https://jenkins.io/doc/book/managing/script-approval/)

 # Usage

 ```
+docker build -t <name:version> .
-docker run -p 8080:8080 -p 50000:50000 jenkins/jenkins:lts
+docker run -p 8080:8080 -p 50000:50000 <name:version>
 ```

 NOTE: read below the _build executors_ part for the role of the `50000` port mapping.